 See below for the results for each of the 4 tests:

 Note: We do not accept sponsorship offers by any fishing equipment manufacturers (this all is funded by the Salt Strong Fishing Club members) so that we can continue to be completely unbiased in these experiments to help you make the smartest choices when it comes to buying tackle.

 1. Spiderwire Vs. PowerPro Casting Distance

 We set up some controls to make sure the results of our tests are as accurate as possible.
 Here are the factors that we all kept equal:

-- Both lines are brand new, day one out of the box
+- The lines are brand new, day one out of the box

 - Both lines are listed at 10 lb test

 - Both lines are rigged on the exact same rod

-- Both lines are rigged on the exact same reel
+- The lines are rigged on the exact same reel

 - The casting weights were the exact same size and shape